Ace Hotel

 Ace Hotel is a chain of hotels headquartered in Los Angeles and New York City.
-Founded in 1999 in Seattle, it operates hotels primarily in the United States, with locations in Portland, Oregon; Brooklyn, New York City; Palm Springs, California; Seattle, Washington; Pittsburgh, Pennsylvania; Los Angeles, California; New Orleans, Louisiana; Kyoto, Japan; Toronto, Canada; Sydney, Australia; and Panama City, Panama.
+Founded in 1999 in Seattle, it operates hotels Internationally in 4 continents, with locations in; Brooklyn, New York City; Palm Springs, California; Seattle, Washington; Kyoto, Japan; Toronto, Canada; and Sydney, Australia with hotels soon to open in Athens, Greece and Fukuoka, Japan.

 History

 In 1999, the first Ace Hotel was opened.
 Friends Alex Calderwood, Wade Weigel, and Doug Herrick purchased and transformed a Seattle halfway house into an affordable hotel that would appeal to the creative class.
 Calderwood and Weigel had previously founded Rudy's, a reinvigorated traditional barbershop concept they started in Seattle, which eventually expanded to more than a dozen locations, along with an experiential marketing company known as Neverstop, and an audiovisual arts platform known as ARO.Space with Pearl Jam co-founder Stone Gossard and Kung Faux creator Mic Neumann, who is credited for bringing in such artists as Kaws and Shepard Fairey to decorate the walls of various Rudy's and Ace Hotel locations.

-In 2006, Jack Barron and Tungsten Partners founder Michael Bisordi joined as owners.
-The group then opened a second hotel in Portland, Oregon followed by properties in Palm Springs, California and New York City in 2009.
+In 2006, the group opened a second hotel in Portland, Oregon followed by properties in Palm Springs, California and New York City in 2009.

-In 2011, Ace Hotel collaborated with Uslu Airlines to create a nail polish sold exclusively in the hotels' mini-bars.

 In 2013, an Ace Hotel opened in the Shoreditch neighborhood of London, where Calderwood had defined a goal of opening a new Ace Hotel every "one to two years", before his untimely death at age 47 on November 16, 2013.

 In 2014, a downtown Los Angeles location of the Ace Hotel opened in a former theatre, followed by Ace Hotel locations in Pittsburgh in 2015, New Orleans in 2016, and Chicago in 2017.

 In 2020, an Ace Hotel location opened in Kyoto, Japan that was designed by Kengo Kuma.
-In September 2020, it was announced that Ace Hotel London Shoreditch would not reopen after being closed because of the Covid-19 pandemic.
+In September 2020, it was announced that Ace Hotel London Shoreditch would not reopen after being closed because of the COVID-19 pandemic.

 In 2021, Ace Hotel opened locations in Brooklyn, New York; Toronto, Canada and Sydney, Australia.

-In 2022, Ace Hotel filed for arbitration against David Paz's Omnia Group and was awarded $10.4 million dollars after alleging the property owner of a Manhattan location managed by the Ace Hotel Group hurt the brand and future earnings by taking a deal with the city of New York to house the homeless during the Covid-19 pandemic.

-In 2023, the Wall Street Journal reported that the Portland, Oregon based hospitality firm, Sortis Holdings, had reached an agreement to acquire the Ace Hotel Group brand and its hotel management company for $85 million dollars in an all cash transaction.
+In 2024 Ace is poised to open a hotel on the Athens Riviera in Greece.

+In September 2025, Ace Group International, with its 8-property portfolio and in-house design studio Atelier Ace, was acquired by Japan's Seibu Prince Hotels Worldwide for $90 million.